darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 This Dapp allows you to call Pangolin Smart Chain's `add(2)` function from Pangoro.

-Pangoro is the canary network of Darwinia Network.
-[Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the canary network of Crab Network.
+Pangoro is the testnet of Darwinia Network.
+[Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the testnet of Crab Network.

 ## Install deps